luis-casarrubios-elez/TFM/README.md

 $`onos localhost`

-And there, be sure that Reactive Forwarding app is activated:

-\>`app activate fwd`

-Also, check that the new app is activated too:
+List the activated apps to check that the Handover App is activated (this app activates Reactive Forwarding automatically, so it should be listed too):

-\>`app activate foo.app`
+\>`apps -s -a`

 Last, logout the Karaf console and load the scenario config to the controller with:

 \>`logout`

-$`onos-netcfg localhost ~/onos/foo-app/app-config.json`
+$`onos-netcfg localhost ~/onos/handover-app/handover-config.json`

 From this moment on, all the http traffic coming from the clients will be redirected to the Proxy server automatically.